 I remember not rushing to judgment on the Cambridge police or in the Ferguson case.

-It turned out hands up, don't shoot didn't happen, or or these cops are all gonna be found guilty in Baltimore in the Freddie Gray case, or you know, all these examples.
+It turned out hands up, don't shoot, didn't happen, or these cops are all going to be found guilty in Baltimore in the Freddie Gray case or, you know, all these examples.

-You've gotta give people listen closely, and you've gotta give their story credence.
+You've got to give people, listen closely, and you've got to give their story credence.

 And you've got to give them the benefit of the doubt.

-It I'm sure in cases people wait because of a whole variety of legitimate reasons.
+I'm sure in cases, people wait because of a whole variety of legitimate reasons.

 And the Bible says something about bearing false witness.

-I do think there's conviction by media now, and I think that's dangerous too.
+I mean, even if, say, 90% of the time people are right, I do think there's conviction by media now, and I think that's dangerous, too.

 I think you're absolutely right.

-I think even early on in this incident, he tried to play the race car uh in this, but I don't know.
+I think even early on in this incident, he tried to play the race car in this, but I don't think.

 Well, people around him did.

-I mean, there was a there was a comment made by Conyer's wife, and I'll play that for you just to remind everybody.
+I mean, there was a comment made by Conyer's wife, and I'll play that for you just to remind everybody.

-I think I need to disclose who this person is, or whoever this is, but as I think that do you all go and stop other people's houses?
+But as I think that do you all go and stalk other people's houses?

-Do you go and stop white people's houses?
+Do you go and stalk white people's houses?

-But okay, but uh, this is our private resident.
+But okay, but this is our private residence.

 I mean, I don't know what that means, go to white people's houses.

-I don't think this was about um a race issue at all.
+I don't think this was about a race issue at all.

 I'm not sure how to interpret that comment.